dkallen78/math-trainer/README.md

 - [ ] Determine best method of assessment

+   * For the core program I feel like the only assessment is the number of correct answers.
+I had originally thought that time would be a metric of "mastery" but I'm leaning towards it being a data point and not a determiner.

 - [ ] Keep track of user data

 - [ ] Different modes

+   * Speed mode (automaticity trainer)

+   * Rename number (eg, 5 = 2 + 3 = 1 + 1 + 3 = ... [number sense])

 ## Lines of Investigation

+### The Role of Positive and Negative Feedback in Learning

+### How to Measure Mastery?

+stealth assessment

 ### Timed versus Untimed Assessment